JamesLavin/my_tech_resources/README.markdown

 * [DevDocs.io - "combines multiple API documentations in a fast, organized, and searchable interface"](http://devdocs.io/)
 * [ZealDocs - open-soure offline documentation browser](http://zealdocs.org/)
+* [Non-Official Zeal User Contributions Repository - Santiago Montoya A.](https://zealusercontributions.herokuapp.com/) (in Zeal -> Tools -> Docsets, click "Add Feed," then paste in the link to the _____.xml file in this repo that you're interested in)

 ## DOWNTIME